Phillipcostas/Horizon-Group/README.md

 ### Prerequisites

-Ensure you have the following technologies installed:
+Ensure you have the following installed:

 - Python 3.7+
 - Django 4.2+
 - Virtualenv
-- HTML
-- bootstrapV5
-- CSS
-- JavaScript

 ### Steps